 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Mozilla Foundation Advisory for Firefox 27, Firefox ESR 24.3, Thunderbird 24.3, and Seamonkey 2.24 and apply any necessary updates to help mitigate the risk.
+Users and administrators are encouraged to review the GnuTLS Security Advisory GNUTLS-SA-2014-2 and apply the necessary updates to help mitigate the risk.